Below the radar, growth in Europe starts swelling company profits

 Only 16 percent said European performance deteriorated in 2014 or that they expected declines in 2015.
 Thirteen percent said they saw stagnant markets for their goods and services in the region this year.

-“European markets recovered beyond our expectations,” Carlos Ghosn, CEO of Renault SA (RENA.PA), told investors earlier this month, saying the continent was the main driver of the carmaker’s increased sales.
+“European markets recovered beyond our expectations,” Carlos Ghosn, CEO of Renault SA, told investors earlier this month, saying the continent was the main driver of the carmaker’s increased sales.

 Executives said they expected the positive momentum to be sustained through the year, as lower oil prices feed through into consumer’s pockets and the European Central Bank prints new money to buy government bonds.